Skip to main contentSkip to navigation

 2026 key information

-- • Speeds: Up to 8 Gbps on fibre (first Dutch provider to offer consumer 8 Gbps in 2021)
+• Speeds: Up to 8 Gbps on fibre (first Dutch provider to offer consumer 8 Gbps)

-- • Coverage: Originally Zeeland + parts of South Holland, now expanding nationally
+• Coverage: Originally Zeeland + South Holland, expanding nationally

 Who should choose Delta?

-Note: Check availability at your specific address (Delta's national expansion is ongoing but not complete).
+Note: Check availability at your specific address first (Delta's national expansion is ongoing but not yet complete).

 Freedom Internet: Privacy-focused, highest satisfaction